OneTaste: Media campaign

+A OneTaste member and publicist Marcus Ratnathicam, speaking with the New York Times, said that the organization had "reached out to everyone" but found a particularly receptive audience among right-wing and libertarian media outlets and influencers including Reason.com, Darren Beattie, Roger Stone, and Matt Gaetz.
+Ratnathicam was later excoriated by the presiding judge for "making faces" at trial witnesses seeking to intimidate them.

+Pretrial motions

-Attacking the federal case, the defense claimed that FBI Special Agent Elliot McGinnis, who reportedly led the investigation for five years, undermined the case's integrity by advising witnesses to destroy evidence, mishandling privileged materials, and presenting misleading information in sworn affidavits.
-However, presiding Judge Diane Gujarati denied a motion to dismiss, ruling that the defense had not sufficiently demonstrated bad faith or that these issues prejudiced the prosecution's case, but did push back the trial, initially scheduled for January 13, to May 5.
+In the pretrial phase, the defense claimed that FBI Special Agent Elliot McGinnis, who reportedly led the investigation for five years, undermined the case's integrity by advising witnesses to destroy evidence, mishandling privileged materials, and presenting misleading information in sworn affidavits.
+However, presiding Judge Diane Gujarati denied a motion to dismiss, ruling that the defense had not sufficiently demonstrated bad faith or that these issues prejudiced the prosecution's case, but did push back the trial, initially scheduled for January 13, 2025 to May 5.

 On March 17, 2025, the US Attorney for the Eastern District of New York announced that they would not use a key witness's journals in the case.
 The witness had falsely presented them as written about the time she was a OneTaste member, but instead had "physically copied the relevant portion of the Handwritten Journals after typing the Typewritten Journals".

+Prosecutors noted that before the trial, someone leaked discovery materials under a protective order to an attorney associated with OneTaste (but not the criminal trial), who subsequently referenced those materials in a threatening letter to a supervising Assistant U.S. Attorney.

+Trial

+Allegations against the leaders of OneTaste at trial are recapitulated in a government sentencing memorandum.

+[H]einous acts of manipulation, coercion and exploitation that Daedone or her co-conspirators committed were the following: